Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 WebPageTest

-Though it’s a complete tool available in the market to measure website performance, most beginners may avoid it to use since it’s quite difficult to approach initially.
+Though it’s a complete tool available to measure website performance, most beginners may avoid using it because it’s quite difficult to approach initially.

-However, it’s recommended to get your site’s actual performance overview including load time and many more.
-It works on different servers with different connection speeds simultaneously to test any WooCommerce store.
+However, it’s recommended to get an overview of your site’s actual performance, including load time.
+To test any WooCommerce store, it works on different servers with different connection speeds simultaneously.

 Pingdom Tools

 It works like a magic tool.
-Within seconds you can get the speed test of your WooCommerce site using Pingdom Tools.
-Both the standard and premium version is available.
+Using Pingdom Tools, you can quickly test the speed of your WooCommerce site.
+Both the standard and premium versions are available.

-The standard version is free to use, whereas, for the premium version (which comes with more features and functionalities) you’ve to pay monthly/yearly.
+The standard version is free to use, whereas the premium version (which comes with more features and functionalities) requires a monthly or yearly payment.
 The premium version is actually recommended for professionals.

 Did We Miss Anything?